ThomLlobEce/LlobregatThomasMabbyalasCharlesDavidNodeDevOps/readme.md

 		- false if the user with provided email is signed in

-## You want to modify the project ?
+## You want to modify client-side ?
 In order for your changes to show when using `npm start` in `./` you will need to run before the following command in `./` client : `npm run build` and then in `./` use `npm start`.